Caryl Mack Parker

-Caryl Mack Parker (born in Abilene, Texas) is an American country music singer.
+Caryl Mack Parker (born in Abilene, Texas) is an Americana singer-songwriter.
 Between 1996 and 1997, Parker charted two singles on the Billboard Hot Country Singles & Tracks chart.

 Alanna Nash of Entertainment Weekly, wrote that Parker "this West Texas native conjures inventive images and dispenses sage advice."

 As a staff-writer for Warner/Chappell Music, Hamstein and Scream Music, her songs were recorded by artists such as Patty Loveless and for television shows such as The West Wing.
-Caryl has worked as a session vocalist, songwriter and accompanist with such artists as Vince Gill, Trisha Yearwood, Amy Grant, James Otto, Kevin Welch, Jimmy Hall, Ashley Cleveland, Kim Hill, Jude Cole and Will Hoge.
-She's also appeared at numerous songwriter festivals and venues in Nashville, including the Ryman Auditorium and Bluebird Cafe.
+Parker has worked as a session vocalist, songwriter and accompanist with such artists as Vince Gill, Trisha Yearwood, Amy Grant, James Otto, Kevin Welch, Jimmy Hall, Ashley Cleveland, Kim Hill, Jude Cole and Will Hoge.
+She has also appeared at numerous songwriter festivals and venues in Nashville, including the Ryman Auditorium and Bluebird Cafe.

 Caryl is married to producer/publisher/songwriter, Scott Parker.
 The couple currently lives in Nashville, Tennessee.